Skip to content

 Event Names Changed from camelCase to Colon-Separated

-All htmx event names switched from camelCase to colon-separated format.
+All htmx event names switched from camelCase to a colon-separated htmx:phase:action format.

 Before (v2):